From Markov to Laplace: How Mamba In-Context Learns Markov Chains: Does Mamba learn in-context estimators?

 {\bf 2) Convolution is the key.} To decipher the key architectural component behind Mamba's success in Markov prediction task, we do an ablation study on its three main features: (i) convolution in \ref{eq:mamba-params}, (ii) ReLU non-linearity in \ref{eq:mamba-params}, and (iii) the gating mechanism in \ref{eq:mamba_block} and \ref{eq:mlp}.
-Amongst them, surprisingly, \emph{convolution} plays a fundamental role in the model's performance, as illustrated in \prettyref{fig:conv-no-conv}.
+Amongst them, interestingly, \emph{convolution} plays a fundamental role in the model's performance, as illustrated in \prettyref{fig:conv-no-conv}.
 Here we compare the full Mamba architecture from \prettyref{sec:mamba_background}, Mamba with just the convolution in \ref{eq:mamba-params} removed, and a simplified Mamba architecture with only convolution ($\simplemamba$ in \prettyref{sec:mambazero}).
-As a metric of comparison, we use the closeness of each of these models $\btheta$ to the optimal add-$\beta$ estimator, \ie \ie $|L(\btheta) - L(\beta)|$, where $L(\beta)$ is the optimal loss incurred by the add-$\beta$ estimator.
-Closer this metric is to zero, the better the model's performance is.
+Further experiments on adding/removing convolution to Mamba and transformers, as well as experiments with varying width, are shown in \S~\ref{sec:convolution}, while experiments on natural language are deferred to \prettyref{sec:english}.
+As a metric of comparison, we use the closeness of each of these models' losses $L(\btheta)$ to that of the optimal add-$\beta$ estimator $L_{\beta}$, \ie \ie $|L(\btheta) - L_{\beta}|$.
+The closer this metric is to zero, the better the model's performance is.
 Remarkably, the simplified Mamba with just the convolution succeeds on the Markov prediction task, while the full model without convolution fails, highlighting its fundamental importance.
-This raises a natural question: \emph{how does convolution help Mamba to implement the optimal Laplacian estimator?}
+This raises a natural question: \emph{how does convolution help Mamba to implement the optimal Laplacian estimator?} \looseness=-1